ByteDev/ByteDev.Testing/README.md

 using ByteDev.Testing.Settings.Providers;

 // ...

 var kvClient = new KeyVaultSecretClient(keyVaultUri);

 var testSettings = new TestSettings();

 testSettings
-    .AddProvider(new JsonFileSettingsProvider(@"X:\Secure\MyApp.settings.json"))
+    .AddProvider(new JsonFileSettingsProvider(
+        @"X:\Secure\MyApp.settings.json",
+        @"C:\Temp\MyOtherApp.settings.json))
     .AddProvider(new KeyVaultSettingsProvider(kvClient));

-// The TestSettings type will try to get the settings from the JSON
+// The TestSettings type will try to get the settings from the two
-// file first and if it fails will try Azure Key Vault
+// JSON files first and if it fails will try Azure Key Vault

 MyAppSettings settings = testSettings.GetSettings<MyAppSettings>();
 ```

-As well as defining and providing your own settings type you can also use the built in `TestAzureSettings` and `TestAzureKeyVaultSettings` classes.
+As well as defining and providing your own settings class you can also use the built in `TestAzureSettings` and `TestAzureKeyVaultSettings` settings classes.

 For example: